Mister Africa International

 Mister Africa International, established in 2012, is an annual international male pageant organised by House of Twitch, it involves a worldwide search for the most adorable African man in the world.
 It currently has franchises in 30 African countries and has had participations from 40 African countries.

 The Current Titleholder is Sunday Stephen who represented Uganda at the competition.

 Competition

 Every year, representatives from 30 African countries are being selected to compete at the grand finale.

-As at 2023, the winner of Mr Africa International relocates to the contest's headquarters in London which is the hub of Mister Africa International.
-He will embark on an exciting journey visiting seven different countries and raising funds for the education of disabled children and small-scale businesses in Africa under his IME Foundation.
-The winner also gets endorsement deals, movie features, grace magazine covers, some international fashion shows and a one-year contract with one of the biggest modelling agencies in London.
+The winner of Mr Africa International travels to the contest's headquarters in London, which is the hub of Mister Africa International.
+He will then travel to different countries and raise funds for the education of disabled children and small-scale businesses in Africa under his IME Foundation.
+The winner also gets endorsement deals, movie features, grace magazine covers, some international fashion shows as well as a one-year contract with one of the biggest modelling agencies in London.